 The Future Economy Network is proud to be presenting this seminar with subscribers and sponsors Prolectric.
-They will be joined by the West of England Combined Authority Mayor (WECA) & the Department for International Trade.
+They will be joined by the West of England Mayor, Osborne Clarke and the Department for International Trade.

-Mayor Tim Bowles, WECA: The role of Sustainable Business in the development of the West of England Economy
+Tim Bowles, West of England Mayor: The role of Sustainable Business in the development of the West of England Economy

 9:55 – 10:00 – Introduction from The Future Economy Network